atdheboshnjaku/Bingeer/README.md

 This app retrieves all tv show, movie and people/actor information from [TMDb](https://www.themoviedb.org/).

+## Usage

+You may download this app and use it for your own projects, HOWEVER please note that you will need to create and obtain an API key from [TMDb](https://www.themoviedb.org/).
+In doing so you should also read and accept there terms of use.

 ## Objectives

 - [ ] Pull data from TMDb for Tv Shows